 Internet Freedom and Broadband Deployment Act of 2001: Vote to pass a bill that would allow the four regional Bell telephone companies to enter the high-speed Internet access market via their long-distance connections whether or not they have allowed competitors into their local markets as required under the 1996 Telecommunications Act.
 The bill would allow the Bells to increase the fees they charge competitors for lines upgraded for broadband services from "wholesale rates" to "just and reasonable rates."
 It also would also allow the Bells to charge for giving competitors access to certain rights-of-way for broadband access.
 Certain FCC regulatory oversight would be maintained although the phone companies' high speed services would be exempted from regulation by the states.

 on Feb 27, 2002

 Promote internet via Congressional Internet Caucus.

-Holt is a member of the Congressional Internet Caucus:
+Sessions is a member of the Congressional Internet Caucus: